-Business processes in 1C:Enterprise are intended to combine individual operations into chains of interrelated actions that lead to accomplishment of specific goals.
-For example, issuing an invoice, accepting a cash payment, and shipping goods from a warehouse can be combined into the Sale business process.
+Business processes in 1C:Enterprise are intended to combine individual operations into chains of interrelated actions that lead to the accomplishment of specific goals.
+For example, issuing an invoice, accepting cash payment, and shipping goods from a warehouse can be combined into the Sale business process.

 Such chains of interrelated operations within a business process are presented in the business process route map.
 A route map describes the logic of the business process and its entire lifecycle, from start to finish, in the form of a flowchart that displays a sequence of route points.